 Nathan Horton has heard it all too many times.
 He’s overrated.
 Injury-prone.
 Not worth the risk.
 A needless investment.
 And now he’s set to become one of the NHL’s top free agents.
 How will injuries affect his value?

-Articles by: David OConnor
+Recent Articles by David

 Mock drafts can become an addiction.
 You read one on one site, then you move on to the next one.
 Here’s a June 2013 NHL mock draft.